LucasJJulien/definitive-opensource/README.md

 > Submit or make changes by forking this repo, editing, commiting, and opening a pull-request.
 Please make sure you include a description of what you have updated or added.

 > [!TIP]
-> For an open source project to be approved for submission, the repo should have over 5k stars - but this is flexible.
+> For an open source project to be approved for submission, the repo MUST have over 1k stars, and preferably over 5k stars - but this is flexible.
 If the app is extraordinary or does a task nothing else does, it will most likely be accepted.
 The app should also have relatively recent commits or something that signifies active development.

 > [!CAUTION]
 > Star count last updated 10/15/2024.
 API retrieval system of stars currently being implemented for always up-to-date star counts.